Holonomy transformations for singular foliations: Background material

 \subsection{Foliations}

 Let $M$ be a smooth manifold.
 Given a vector bundle $E \to M$ we denote $C^{\infty}_c(M;E)$ the $C^{\infty}(M)$-module of compactly supported sections of $E$.
-Stefan \cite{Stefan} and Sussmann \cite{Sussmann} showed that the following definition gives rise to a partition of $M$ into injectively immersed submanifolds (leaves): \begin{definition} A \textit{(singular) foliation} on $M$ is a locally finitely generated submodule of the $C^{\infty}(M)$-module $\X_c(M) = C^{\infty}_c(M;TM)$, stable by the Lie bracket. \end{definition}
+Stefan \cite{Stefan} and Sussmann \cite{Sussmann} showed that the following definition gives rise to a partition of $M$ into injectively immersed submanifolds (leaves): \begin{definition} A \textit{(singular) foliation} on $M$ is a locally finitely generated submodule $\cF$ of the $C^{\infty}(M)$-module $\vX_c(M) = C^{\infty}_c(M;TM)$, stable by the Lie bracket. \end{definition} It was shown in \cite{Stefan, Sussmann} that such a module induces a partition of $M$ to (immersed) submanifolds, called leaves.
+The leaf at $x \in M$ of a singular foliation $\cF$ is the set of points in $M$ which can be connected to $x$ following integral curves of vector fields in $\cF$.

 In general, a singular foliation contains more information than the underlying partition of $M$ into leaves.
 Singular foliations arise in many natural geometric contexts: from actions of Lie groups and, more generally, from Lie groupoids and Lie algebroids.
 The following apparatus is naturally associated with a foliation, and will be of use in the current article. \begin{enumerate} \item[a)] A leaf $L$ is \textit{regular} if there exists an open neighborhood $W$ of $L$ in $M$ such that the dimension of $L$ is equal to the dimension of any other leaf intersecting $W$.
 Otherwise $L$ will be called \textit{singular}.